christiantusborg/Cecia/Lore/Dwarven/Runes/Rune-list.md

 - **Rune of Vordal Lifedrinker:** The sword drains the life force of foes, healing the wielder with each hit.
 - **Rune of Myrkrstinga:** (Darkness Stinger) The sword deals harmful energy damage, weakening the target's strength on successful hits
 - Rune of Agony: When your hit by this weapon you in pain forticute required
+- *** Rune of Acidic: The blade corrodes the armor and weapons of opponents, reducing their effectiveness.
+- *** Rune of Soul Splitter: On a critical hit, the sword can temporarily split the target's soul, causing confusion or fear.

 # Armor Rune:
 - Anvil's Aegis - Grants the wearer additional protection against critical hits.